Kejie-Wang/BPR/README.md

 The program use top-N recommendation to recommd and it will run as top-2, 5, 10, 20, 40, 80, 100 and if you want to change the N value, you can change in the main.c program.

+## Contact
+This project is maintained by WANG Kejie <wang_kejie@foxmail.com> and if you have some problems or find some bugs in the procedure, please send me the email.